ericcanaday/dual-order-framework/README.md

+The Dual-Order Framework: A Unified Scientific Model for Physical and Relational Resilience

 This repository contains the official scientific validation and supplemental materials for the Dual-Order Framework, a unified model designed to measure and understand both physical and relational resilience.

 The Dual-Order Framework distinguishes between two fundamental components: